Induced morphisms between Heyting-valued models

 \section{Preliminaries}

 For the reader's convenience, we provide here the main definitions and results on topos and Heyting valued models of set theory.
-The main references for category theory is \cite{Lan98} and \cite{Bor08a}; for topos theory \cite{Bor08c} and \cite{Bel88} and for Boolean and Heyting valued models \cite{Bel05}.
+Our main references for category theory are \cite{Lan98} and \cite{Bor08a}; for topos theory \cite{Bor08c} and \cite{Bel88} and for Boolean and Heyting valued models \cite{Bel05}.